 So our Bromptons are ordered!
 They’ll arrive in two months!

-UPDATE: Almost seven years later, are we still happy with the choices we made?
-Answers in the comment section!
+UPDATE: Seven years later, are we still happy with the choices we made?
+Have we changed anything?
+Answers in this blog post: Our Bromptons – 7 Years Later